 🏙 Thinking about visiting Barcelona?

-We have written a separate guide with all the events taking place in the Catalan capital in October, from the oldest musical event in the city to a weekend when visiting important landmarks is free.
+We have written a separate guide with all the events taking place in Barcelona in October, from the oldest musical event in the city to a weekend when visiting important landmarks is totally free.

 The weather in Catalonia in October